-There are a great number of human foods that dogs cannot eat.
-Alongside ginger, and most mushrooms, dogs can safely eat coconut oil!
+There are a great number of human foods that dogs cannot eat, although they can safely eat coconut oil!
 Dogs love the smell and flavor of coconut oil, and will come frolicking for it.

 Dogs can safely ingest coconut oil and will feel no ill effects from the fruity and fragrant milky-white goop that seems heaven-sent.
 Coconut oil is not only safe for dogs and humans, but birds, hamsters, cats, and more!

 In short, coconut oil is a flavorful and mostly saturated fat derived from the coconut used for the skin, hair, digestion, and in cooking.

 DYK that a coconut can be classified as a fruit, seed, AND a nut?
 That's pretty wild for all you botanists out there!

 Over 90% of coconut oil is saturated fat, those saturated fats are made of triglycerides - building blocks of fats.
 The specific type of triglycerides that make up coconut oil are called medium chain triglycerides.

 There are a growing number of pup-parents who are investing in coconut oil for their raw-fed Fidos - and for good reason.
 Coconut oil is not only be safe for canine consumption, but nourishing and beneficial for their well-being.
 Coconut oil has a myriad of benefits and is starting to be used by dog supplement companies to improve pet health.

 Coconut oil's benefits include maintaining digestion, oral health, the skin and coat, and the immune system.

 An old and storied adage goes something like:

 "If your skin is out of whack, you may want to check down below - perhaps the digestive tract!"Well, maybe that's not a storied adage.. but it rings true, nonetheless!